SpikeInterface/spikeextractors/README.md

         return unit_spike_train
 ```

 As you can see, our extractor base classes were designed to make implementing a new subclass as straightforward and flexible as possible while still enforcing standardized data retrieval functions.
-To see fully implemented subclasses, please check the [extractors](https://github.com/colehurwitz31/spikeinterface/tree/master/spikeinterface/extractors) folder in our repo.

 Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with a variety of pre-implemented widgets (links to current widgets are contained in the **Widgets** section of the README)
 <br/>